 How to Deal with the Fear of Missing Out

-Overcoming your fear of missing out starts with understanding it is a problem that needs to be solved.
+Overcoming your fear of missing out starts with understanding that it is a problem you have to solve.

-In many cases, FOMO is not considered an issue that needs to be addressed.
-However, anything that can lead to depression should be taken seriously; even if it has become a pop phrase that people embrace more than any other fear.
+In many cases, FOMO is not considered to be an issue that needs to be addressed.
+However, anything that can lead to depression should be taken seriously, even if it has become a pop phrase that people embrace more than any other fear.